BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 As mentioned above, the PhaseIndex refers to every component belonging to a given dialogue node, which will be played as a group according to their given start and end times (explained below).

 For your own mods, you’ll want to make sure this number is unique, sequential, and is tied to the same MapValue number and placement in the TimelinePhases and Phases sections, respectively.
-You'll also want to make sure all elements you add for your dialogue node have the same PhaseIndex, so they'll be grouped together, and play properly as a unit.
+You'll  want to make sure all elements you add for your dialogue node have the same PhaseIndex, so they'll be grouped together, and play properly as a unit.

 And again, the first dialogue node on the timeline will not have a PhaseIndex listed for its components!
 Its PhaseIndex number is 0, but, being at the start of the timeline, the game’s code doesn’t require it to be listed.